 - recruit participants with a range of experience, for example you should consider diversity, people who are digitally excluded, as well as those who have low literacy or digital skills, and those who need assisted digital support

-- recruit user research participants who best reflect the users of a service, for example a specific target user group such as people who have recently had a specific experience for example victims, witnesses or jurors
+- recruit user research participants who best reflect the users of a service, for example a specific target user group such as victims, witnesses or jurors

 Each step in this process is mandatory.

 You can add extra contributors to your account to help you add services more quickly.